marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 game called `Lightbot <http://lightbot.com/hocflash.html>`__.

 Below is a screenshot from the game.
 The goal is to program the little robot and make all the blue fields light up.
-The little icons at the bottom of the screen are all the available commands you can use.
+The small icons at the bottom of the screen are all the available commands you can use.
 At the right side of the screen, in the box named 'main', is the actual program you are creating.

 When you are happy with your program, you can run it by pressing the green arrow at the top of the screen.
-You can then watch the robot, to see if the program does what you wanted.
+You can then watch the robot to see if the program does what you wanted.
 Either the robot succeeds and lights all the blue fields (then you have cleared the board), or it fails and nothing happens.
 Then you just press the orange reset button, change your code, and try again.
-The game is pretty self explainatory, so make sure you follow the instructions carefully!
+The game is pretty self explanatory, just make sure you follow the instructions carefully!
 When programming it is extremely important to be precise.

 A computer program is written in a programming language.
 There are many